RutvikJogdand/filmstrip-view/README.md

 * Submit a URL to a public github/gitlab repo
 * Make sure to include a readme to document any installation steps to run the project

+### Directions:
+1) Clone the repo using git clone
+2) Run command: npm install
+3) To run the server, run: node server.js